China probe finds Coke yogurt poisoning likely

 "The police's technical tests and investigations have preliminarily confirmed that this incident is a criminal case in Changchun, which reaffirms that it is not related in any way to our product quality," Joanna Price, a spokeswoman for Coca-Cola said in an emailed statement.

-An 11-year-old boy died in Changchun city in Jilin province after he drank the strawberry-flavored Pulpy Milky yogurt drink on November 28, and his mother was severely ill after consuming the same drink.
+An 11-year-old boy died in Changchun city in Jilin province after he drank the strawberry-flavoured Pulpy Milky yogurt drink on November 28, and his mother was severely ill after consuming the same drink.

 Another mother and her daughter became ill after drinking another bottle of the same drink in Jilin a few days earlier, but recovered, Coca-Cola spokeswoman Price said earlier.